-Figure 3: 1D ODNP-enhanced NMR spectra (128 averages) of ethyl crotonate with 10 mM TEMPONE using different apodization functions.
+Figure 3.
+One-dimensional ODNP-enhanced NMR spectra (128 averages) of ethyl crotonate with 10 mM TEMPONE using different apodization functions.
 Top: 1 Hz Lorentzian line broadening.
 Middle: Lorentz-Gauss transformation using 4 Hz line broadening for both Gaussian and Lorentzian linewidths.
-Bottom: Resolution enhancement after Trafficante et al. using $T_2^$ of 0.2 s.
+Bottom: resolution enhancement after Traficante and Nemeth (1987) and Traficante and Rajabzadeh (2000) using T_2^ of 0.2 s.

-The spectral resolution can be further improved using common resolution enhancement techniques such as Lorentz-Gauss transformation or other windowing functions (Ernst et al., 1991; Traficante and Nemeth, 1987; Traficante and Rajabzadeh, 2000).
-Typically, these methods are known to decrease the signal-to-noise-ratio, however, because of the dramatic improvement in sensitivity when using ODNP, some loss in spectral resolution for low-field NMR experiments can be regained.
+iments can be regained.
 This is especially attractive, since the observed ODNP enhancements are larger at lower fields.
-The results for two commonly used window functions for resolution enhancement are shown in Figure 3 (middle and bottom).
-By using the Lorentz-Gauss transformation, the overall spectral linewidth can be reduced from 7.3 Hz, as observed in the NMR spectrum process using a 1 Hz Lorentzian line broadening, to 5.6 Hz (Figure 3, middle).
-Further reduction in linewidth can be achieved using the method reported by Traficante et al., however, at the expense of some increased artifacts (Figure 3, bottom).
-Using
+The results for two commonly used window functions for resolution enhancement are shown in Fig. 3 (middle and bottom).
+By using the Lorentz-Gauss transformation, the overall spectral linewidth can be reduced from 7.3 Hz, as observed in the NMR spectrum process using a 1 Hz Lorentzian line broadening, to 5.6 Hz (Fig. 3, middle).
+Further reduction in linewidth can be achieved using the method reported by Traficante and Nemeth (1987) and Traficante and Rajabzadeh (2000), however, at the expense of some increased artifacts (Fig. 3, bottom).

-260 using the method reported by Traficante et al., however, at the expense of some increased artifacts (Figure 3, bottom).
 Using this window function a linewidth of 4.4 Hz was observed.
-Both, the Lorentz-Gauss transformation as well as the resolution-enhancement window function improve the observed linewidth.
+Both the Lorentz-Gauss transformation and the resolution-enhancement window function improve the observed linewidth.
 However, for the 2D JRES experiments we used the Lorentz-Gauss transformation, since it introduces fewer artifacts.
-For a detailed discussion about the choice of the apodization window the reader is referred to the discussion in the Supporting Information.
+For a detailed discussion about the choice of the apodization window, the reader is referred to the discussion in the Supplement.

-265 3.3 ODNP-Enhanced H JRES Experiments on Ethyl Crotonate
+3.3 ODNP-enhanced 1H JRES experiments on ethyl crotonate

 At low magnetic fields, overlapping J-couplings can lead to crowded, unresolved spectra.
-One method to simplify complicated spectra is JRES spectroscopy which separates the J-coupling along a 2nd dimension (Aue et al., 1976).
+One method to simplify complicated spectra is JRES spectroscopy, which separates the J-coupling along a second dimension (Aue et al., 1976).
 This technique is commonly used in metabolomics (Ludwig and Viant, 2010).
 The JRES experiment is the simplest experiment of methods belonging to a group of experiments commonly referred to as pure-shift experiments (Aguilar et al., 2010; Zangger, 2015).
-We used the JRES method, the simplest implementation of pure-shift spectroscopy, because it does not require the use

-270 of pulsed field gradients.
+We used the JRES method, the simplest implementation of pure-shift spectroscopy, because it does not require the use of pulsed field gradients.

-JRES experiments were performed on samples of two small molecules, ethanol and ethyl-crotonate.
-Due to the limited features observed in the JRES experiment, the data for ethanol are shown in the SI.
-The ODNP-enhanced JRES spectrum of ethyl crotonate with 10 mM TEMPONE is shown in Figure 4 (a).
-For each chemical shift corresponding to a specific proton site a 1D slice is given showing the pattern caused by the J-coupling for each proton site (Figure 4 (b), labels correspond to protons as shown in Figure 1).
-The protons of the two methyl groups (protons A and B) which are overlapping in the 1D NMR spectrum (Figure 3), can be clearly resolved in the 2D JRES spectrum.
+JRES experiments were performed on samples of two small molecules, ethanol and ethyl crotonate.
+Due to the limited features observed in the JRES experiment, the data for ethanol are shown in the Supplement.
+The ODNP-enhanced JRES spectrum of ethyl crotonate with 10 mM TEMPONE is shown in Fig. 4a.
+For each chemical shift corresponding to a specific proton site, a 1D slice is given showing the pattern caused by the J-coupling for each proton site (Fig. 4b, labels correspond to protons as shown in Fig. 1).
+The protons of the two methyl groups (protons A and B) which are overlapping in the 1D NMR spectrum (Fig. 3) can be clearly resolved in the 2D JRES spectrum.
 The same is true for the methylene quartet (proton C) which has some overlap with proton D in the 1D spectrum.
-The measured J-couplings are 7±1 Hz for J(H-A, H-C), 7±1 Hz for J(H-B, H-E), and 16±1 Hz for J(H-D, H-E).
-The observed values are in excellent agreement to within 1 Hz with values 280 published in the literature (Berger and Braun, 2004).
+The measured J-couplings are 7 ± 1 Hz

-Figure 4: (a) ODNP-enhanced H JRES spectrum of neat ethyl crotonate with 10 mM TEMPONE.
-The dashed boxes indicate areas showing strong coupling effects. (b) Slices of JRES spectrum shown in (a) for each proton in ethyl crotonate.
+Figure 4. (a) ODNP-enhanced 1H JRES spectrum of neat ethyl crotonate with 10 mM TEMPONE.
+The dashed boxes indicate areas showing strong coupling effects. (b) Slices of JRES spectrum shown in panel (a) for each proton in ethyl crotonate.
 The expected multiplet pattern is indicated by vertical lines with corresponding tick marks.
 Spectra are offset for clarity.
 Features marked with an asterisk are artifacts of the JRES experiment.